cncf/wg-serverless/workflow/spec/spec.md

 declares to transition to the "afterFunctionErrorState" state in case this error is encountered.
 The second element handles all errors except "FunctionExecutionError".

-## <a name="retry-after-error"></a> Workflow Error Handling - Retrying after error
+## <a name="workflow-retrying"></a> Workflow Error Handling - Retrying

 Operation, Event, Parallel and ForEach states can define a retry policy in case of errors.
 A retry defines that execution of that state should be retried if an error occurs during its execution.
+The retry definition expression is evaluated against states data output.
+This assures that both execution errors as well as error results of actions can be evaluated against.
 Let's take a look at a retry definition:

 <table>